-- The iron and steel is cleaned in a degreasing solution.
+The iron and steel are cleaned in a degreasing solution.

-- Then steel is pickled by dipping into a vat of diluted hot sulfuric acid.
+Then the steel is pickled by dipping it into a vat of diluted hot sulfuric acid.

 Features of Galvanized Pipes and Tubes

-GI Pipes and tubes are among the most popular steel pipes due to their long durability, high strength and formability, and protected from corrosion and rusting by zinc-iron coating.
-The zinc coat protects the base metal pipes by acting as a barrier to corrosive elements, thereby making them long-lasting and high-quality steel pipes and tubes products.
+GI Pipes and tubes are among the most popular steel pipes due to their long durability, high strength, and formability, and protected from corrosion and rusting by zinc-iron coating.
+The zinc coat protects the base metal pipes by acting as a barrier to corrosive elements, thereby making them long-lasting and high-quality steel pipes and tube products.
 The characteristics of galvanized steel pipes and tubes are:

-- The zinc layer coated by electroplating is relatively pure and as a result it corrodes slowly in the mist of acid, alkali, etc., and maintain the steel substrate effectively.
+The zinc layer coated by electroplating is relatively pure and as a result, it corrodes slowly in the midst of acid, alkali, etc., and maintains the steel substrate effectively.

-- A dense and thick pure zinc layer on steel pipes surface prevents the steel substrate from touching any corrosive solution and protects the steel substrate from rusting.
+A dense and thick pure zinc layer on the steel pipes surface prevents the steel substrate from touching any corrosive solution and protects the steel substrate from rusting.

 Advantages of Galvanized Pipes and Tubes

-GI pipes and tubes are used in different fields because of their advantages over other traditional pipes such as these pipes are cheap compared to most treated steel, ready to use on delivery, don’t require additional preparation of their surface, inspection, painting or coatings, etc.
+GI pipes and tubes are used in different fields because of their advantages over other traditional pipes as these pipes are cheap compared to most treated steel, ready to use on delivery, and don’t require additional preparation of their surface, inspection, painting, coatings, etc.

-What are Benefits and Importance of Using Galvanized Pipes?
+What are the Benefits and Importance of Using Galvanized Pipes?

 There are many sectors and industries use galvanized steel pipes and tubes because of their wide range of benefits, for example:

-- They can be easily handled during transportation and their application and so can be used more easily in preparation of different structures.
+They can be easily handled during transportation and their application and so can be used more easily in the preparation of different structures.

-- The zinc coated surface of galvanized pipes are resistant to corrosion and road salts.
+The zinc-coated surface of galvanized pipes is resistant to corrosion and road salts.
 Here the zinc coat acts as a protective buffer between the steel and any moisture or oxygen.

-- Their damage can be easily examined and inspected with naked eye.
+Their damage can be easily examined and inspected with the naked eye.